lioujheyu/OpenGLES-sim/README.md

 How to get this project {#how_to_get_this_project}
 =======================

-Use this git command
+Use this git command if you dont have an account on my git server.

+	git clone git://140.116.164.239/ogles1_1.git

+Or this if you do have one

 	git clone git@140.116.164.239:ogles1_1

-You can use any git client to execute the above command.
+You can use any git client to execute the above commands.
 If on Windows, go checking [MsysGit](http://msysgit.github.io/), [TortoiseGit] (https://code.google.com/p/tortoisegit/), or even Msys/Cygwin system with git command.